-Each foot of a salticid spider is comprised of the tarsus, proximally articulated to a varying degree of flexibility with a metatarsus, and the pretarsus, articulated with the distal tarsus, and consisting of a dorsal pair of claws articulated to a central claw lever, and a paired (anterior and posterior) set of foot pads.
-Claws and footpads can be extended and retracted or flexed by means of hydraulic inflation/deflation of the tarso-pretarsal joint, and/or by movement of a dorsal pretarsal levator and an opposing ventral pretarsal depressor.

-Claws and footpads can be applied to a surface immediately after leg movement, and retracted from that surface immediately before leg movement.
+Each foot of a salticid spider is comprised of the tarsus, proximally articulated to a varying degree of flexibility with a metatarsus, and the pretarsus, articulated with the distal tarsus, and consisting of a dorsal pair of claws articulated to a central claw lever, and a paired (anterior and posterior) set of foot Claws and footpads can be extended and retracted or flexed by means of hydraulic inflation/deflation of the tarso-pretarsal joint, and/or by movement of a dorsal pretarsal levator and an opposing ventral pretarsal depressor.
+Claws and foot pads can be applied to a surface immediately after leg movement, and retracted from that surface immediately before leg movement.
 Claws and footpads are also capable of independent movement with respect to each other.

-Foot pads, anterior scopulae, and posterior scopulae, are comprised of specialized adhesive setae, the tenae (or tenant setae).
-On the footpads, these setae emerge from a more-or-less regular, space-filling array of sockets on the surface of a moveable tenet plate.
+Relaxation of both the pretarsal levator and depressor may be associated with extension or inflation of the entire pretarsus (foot pads and claws), and the balance in tension between the pretarsal levator and depressor may determine the position of the claws relative to the foot pads.
+Foot pads, anterior scopulae, and posterior scopulae are comprised of specialized adhesive setae, the tenae (or tenant setae).
+On the foot pads, these setae emerge from a more-or-less regular, space-filling array of sockets on the surface of a moveable tenet plate.
 From top to bottom, the tenae are progressively shorter, so that the entire array of tenae associated with a footpad terminates in a planar tenent surface, comprised of the flattened ends of the array of tenae.
 Tenae are also braced and/or interlocked by means of specialized setules, the hook-like hamules and the barbules, to support cohesive, directional application of each foot pad to a surface.
 The planar orientation of each foot pad on a foot is different.
 The flattened ends of the tenae bear a regular hexagonal array of bifurcating tenules, each bearing a small triangular membrane that can be positioned close to a surface.
 Adhesion of these tenules may result primarily from van der Waals forces acting at a distance of less than 2 nm from the substratum, a form of dry adhesion.

 Other important setae associated with the feet of at least some salticids include the highly specialized pilosae that can appear as a ventral scopular tract on the tarsi of salticids.
 The function of pilosae is not known, but they may play a role in the ability of these spiders to wind up a silk dragline as they climb it.
 The spondylae are presumed chemoreceptors comprised of vertebra-like spondyls.
-A preliminary working catalog of setae and setules is also presented here.
+A preliminary working catalog of setae and setules is presented.